chudnikau/vowels/README.md

 ## Additional assumptions

-- The punctuation char in the word does not separate the word on two parts.
+- The punctuation char in a word does not separate it on two parts.

-**EXAMPLE:**
+**EXAMPLE**

 The average number of vowels of `"aaa,ooo"` is calculated as:

 ```({a, o}, 6) -> 6```

-The comma is not part of length of the word.
+The punctuation characters is not part of length of the word.